Abhishek-xavi/abhishek-xavi.github.io/content/contact/index.md

 buttonText: 'Say Hello'
 ---

-Although I'm not currently looking for any new opportunities, my inbox is always open.
-Whether you have a question or just want to say hi, I'll try my best to get back to you!
+I'm currently looking for any new opportunities to explore my interest in the field of Deep Learning.
+My inbox is always open for you to reach out to me.
+Whether you have a question or just want to say hi, I'll get back to you!